sakav1111/sakav1111.github.io/_posts/2024-04-28-Ways to Read SpringBoot application.md

 In a Spring Boot application, you can read values from the `application.properties` file in several ways, depending on your specific requirements and preferences.
 Here are some common methods:

-1. Using `@Value` Annotation: You can inject property values directly into your beans using the `@Value` annotation.
+1.Using `@Value` Annotation: You can inject property values directly into your beans using the `@Value` annotation.

 ```
     import org.springframework.beans.factory.annotation.Value;